Terms And Conditions

 Acknowledgement & Credits:

-- Projects that are developed at the Lodge: Are committed to crediting the Lodge in the film’s opening credits and verbally acknowledge the Lodge at festivals, in awards speeches, or in any press engagements where the film is discussed.
+- Projects that are developed at the Feature Films Program: Are committed to crediting the Feature Films Program in the film’s opening credits and verbally acknowledge the Feature Films Program at festivals, in awards speeches, or in any press engagements where the film is discussed.
 Will have the GCC premiere at the Red Sea International Film Festival.

-- Projects that win the Lodge award and cash prize, or if they win any awards from the Red Sea Lodge’s Partners: The winning project will give the Lodge the credit agreed at the participation (co-producer credit).
+- Projects that win awards at the Souk will give the Feature Films Program the credit agreed at the participation (co-producer credit).

 Submission Requirements: